MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-management-for-sql-server-r-services.md

 Identifying all dependencies can be complicated.
 For R, we recommend that you use [miniCRAN](create-a-local-package-repository-using-minicran.md) to prepare an offline package repository.

 For Python, you must similarly prepare all dependencies and save them locally.
-Be sure to use a Windows-compatible binaries and use the WHL format.
+Be sure to use Windows-compatible binaries and the WHL format.